-Short-term bicycle parking can be located in the Street Buffer as space permits.
+Short-term bicycle parking can be located in the Street Buffer or Pedestrian/Bike buffer as space permits.
 Otherwise it may be located in a Frontage Zone or other space dedicated for bike parking.
 For bike parking guidelines see Appendix K of the Bicycle Master Plan.